The Stuff Nightmares are Made of

 According to Mr. Star—the proud owner of the kiosk around the corner—the only way of reaching Rafiq’s place without being seen was taking the dark side alley.
 He also told me he hadn’t seen him leave his apartment in weeks.
 After giving me the papers I had asked for, he whispered, “Godspeed, míster!”
 Hence, I scooted off, the chief’s question, still echoing in my ears, and the patronizing smirk on his face, engraved in my mind.

-Close to the mausoleum that was built a few years back for some politician, I turned ...Read more
+Close to the mausoleum that was built a few years back for some politician, I ...Read more

 Surprise, Surprise